 Pierre Louis Maupertuis

 Maupertuis made an expedition to Lapland to determine the shape of the Earth.
-He is often credited with having invented the principle of least action; a version is known as Maupertuis's principle – an integral equation that determines the path followed by a physical system.
-His work in natural history is interesting in relation to modern science, since he touched on aspects of heredity and the struggle for life.
+He is often credited with having discovered the principle of least action – a version of which is known as Maupertuis's principle – which he expressed as an integral equation that describes the path followed by a physical system.
+His work in natural history is interesting in relation to modern science since he touched on aspects of heredity and the struggle for life.
 Provided by Wikipedia

 1